-A. Each LEA shall require that every child enrolled in kindergarten-third grade be given a BESE-approved literacy screening within the first 30 days of the school year.
+A. Each LEA shall require that every child enrolled in kindergarten-third grade be given a BESE-approved literacy screening.
 The results of this screening shall be used to plan instruction and provide appropriate and timely intervention.
 The results of the screening will also provide information required by R.S.
 17:182, student reading skills; requirements; reports.

 - 1. For students with significant hearing or visual impairment, nonverbal students, or students with significant cognitive impairment, the LEA shall provide an alternate assessment recommended by the LDE. - 2.
 Each LEA shall report to the LDE screening results by child within the timeframes and according to the guidance established by the LDE. - 3.
 For grades 1-3, the school should use the prior year's latest screening level to begin appropriate intervention until the new screening level is determined. - 4.
-Screening should be used to guide instruction and intervention. - B. Each LEA may choose one of the following assessments for each grade level to meet kindergarten-third grade literacy screening requirements.
-LEAs must apply for a waiver to use an assessment not on the list.
+Screening should be used to guide instruction and intervention.